The Library is service-oriented, and these operations have top priority. Call the appropriate phone extension for more specific information.

 Your BCC Library Card (413) 236 - 2154, (413)236 - 2150

 BCC students, faculty, and staff use our library card to borrow materials, request items online from other libraries, check records, renew items, and gain remote (off-campus) access to library reference databases.
 If you are a student, your new student ID will be printed with your library barcode in the back.
+This card needs to be authenticated before it can be used.
 If you have an older BCC Library card and you are a student, you might want to consider obtaining a new combined card.
 You can do this by going to the Student Life office in SBA.
 Be aware that for article and ebrary database access and for ordering items with your BCC Library card, you will have to authenticate.
 When authenticating, your username is your student ID and your last name in UPPER CASE is your default password.
+Passwords may be changed after you initially log into the catalog.

 Members of the general public may obtain a BCC community borrower card.
 Community borrower cards will not allow access to databases from off campus, as these are licensed for student-use only.
 All card holders are registered with the Central Western MA Automated Resource Sharing (C/W MARS) library network, which processes our circulation transactions.
 Borrowing privileges are contingent upon users respecting the policies of BCC and other libraries that loan them materials.